 Snow-on-the-Mountain (aegopodium podagraria) – a/k/a Bishop’s Weed or Gout Weed – Hands Down this plant wins first prize of the Worst Plants to Grow In Your Yard!
 Ugh, I came to hate this stuff.
 I know hate is a pretty strong emotion when we’re talking about plants, but if you’ve ever tried to eradicate this “weed” from your garden, you know exactly what I mean.
 When someone offered me some, I thought, what a pretty ground cover with it’s variegated leaves.
 Ground cover indeed and it also covered everything in its path.
 Snow-on-the-Mountain is so invasive and it spreads by underground runners.
 I worked for probably 3 gardening seasons eradicating it from my shade garden.
 Do not let this beauty fool you.

 Ostrich Ferns (matteuccia struthiopteris)- I know, I know Ostrich Ferns are gorgeous!
 But, I’m warning you they will take over wherever you put them.
-Ostrich Fern is another plant that spreads by underground runners.
+Ostrich Fern is another plant that spreads by underground runners and definitely one of those plants not to grow in your garden.
 If you have a damp wooded area where nothing else will grow and you’re never going to want to plant anything else there, perhaps Ostrich Ferns would be okay.
 But, proceed with caution!
 For other shady areas where you would like ferns, try Maidenhair Fern or Japanese Painted Fern.Tansy (tanacetum vulgare) – is a perennial flowering herb that has a spicy kind of scent and is said to ward off mosquitoes.
 Long ago it was used for medicinal purposes.
 It has a ferny type foliage that looks great all summer and the cutest little yellow button flowers.
 Don’t be deceived by my charming description.
 Years ago I just couldn’t resist when someone in our garden club was giving it away.
 It spread into the grass and it encroached on neighboring plants.
 What a mess and another pain to get rid of.
 Honestly though, I look at the picture below and think what a pretty plant, I want some.
 Fight that urge, you crazy woman!

 Save this Pin to One of Your Gardening Boards on Pinterest for Future Reference.